TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 69 - 9/3 (Labor Day)
 Today marks the end of the 3 day holiday weekend.
 Saturday I finished Project 5 and yesterday I got my feet we with React and today I started to dive in.
 Learning how to use React.createElement().
 This is amazing.
 Create a root element in the HTML and then everything hooks onto that.
 You can nest your elements and chain arrays to .map() and .filter() to create new arrays.
 Good times!

+### Day 70 - 9/4 (Tuesday)
+Scaffolded the heck out of my first React app.
+I'm Yarn Start'ing, and NPM'ing and dev server'ing much more.
+This is what I call, "Fun!"